codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 in the controllers directory.
 For example, if the user visits **example.com/admin**, if a controller was found at **app/Controllers/Admin/Home.php**, it would be used.

-.. note:: You cannot access the default controller with the URI of the controller name.
+.. important:: You cannot access the default controller with the URI of the controller name.
     When the default controller is ``Home``, you can access **example.com/**, but if you access **example.com/home**, it will be not found.

 See :ref:`Auto Routing in Controllers <controller-auto-routing-improved>` for more info.